geerlingguy/ansible-role-php-xdebug/README.md

 Whether to enable XDebug coverage and default exception handling or not.
 Disable these for slightly improved PHP performance, enable these to use XDebug to the fullest extent.

-    php_xdebug_cli_enable: 1

-Whether xdebug is enabled for the CLI.

     php_xdebug_module_path: /usr/lib64/php/modules

 The path where `xdebug.so` will be installed.